BioMedIA/dHCP-release-notes/dwi.md

 2. Field maps for correcting susceptibility-induced distortions are estimated using FSL TOPUP<sup>2</sup>.

-3. Distortions caused by susceptibility, motion, motion-induced signal drop-out and eddy currents are corrected; outlier slices are detected and replaced in raw distorted space using FSL EDDY<sup>3-6</sup>.
+3. Distortions caused by susceptibility, between-volume motion, within-volum motion, motion-induced signal drop-out, motion-by-susceptibility interactions, and eddy currents are corrected; outlier slices are detected and replaced in raw distorted space.
+All these steps use FSL EDDY<sup>3-6</sup>.

 4. A super-resolution algorithm<sup>7</sup> is applied along the slice-selection direction, to achieve isotropic resolution of 1.5 mm.

+5. Post-processing using traditional tensor fitting, as well as FSL's [BedpostX](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide) for multishell data<sup>13</sup> is applied.

-5. Diffusion data are aligned to high-resolution structural (T2-weighted) space using boundary-based registration<sup>8,9</sup>  on the average attenuation volume for the b=1000 s/mm2 shell (i.e. b1k/b0).
+6. Diffusion data are aligned to high-resolution structural (T2-weighted) space using boundary-based registration<sup>8,9</sup>  on the average attenuation volume for the b=1000 s/mm2 shell (i.e. b1k/b0).
 This transformation is combined with a non-linear registration<sup>10</sup> of